gustaveroussy/sopa/README.md

 ### CLI

-Below are examples of commands that can be run with the `sopa` CLI:
+Below are examples of commands that can be run with the `sopa` CLI.
+For a complete description of the CLI, please refer to the [documentation](https://gustaveroussy.github.io/sopa/cli).

 ```bash
 > sopa --help # show command names and arguments